Building Knowledge-Grounded Dialogue Systems with Graph-Based Semantic Modeling: Experiments

-\paragraph{Datasets.} We evaluate our model on two public English knowledge grounded dataset: \textbf{Wizard of Wikipedia} \cite{dinan2018wizard} and \textbf{CMU\_DoG} \cite{zhou2018dataset}.
-Wizard of Wikipedia consists of conversations between two asymmetric agents grounded in passages extracted from Wikipedia.
-Conversations are grounded in a diverse range of topics (totally 1365).
-The topics in the test seen subset appear in the training dataset, while the test unseen subset does not.
-CMU\_DoG also contains conversations that are grounded in a part of Wikipedia descriptions or a review of movie provided to the crowd-workers.
-Different from Wizard of Wikipedia, CMU\_DoG mainly focuses on the movie domain.
+\begin{itemize} \item \textbf{Wizard of Wikipedia}: Wizard of Wikipedia is a dataset of conversations between two asymmetric agents grounded in passages extracted from Wikipedia.
+The ``Wizard'' agent has access to the knowledge in Wikipedia articles and answers questions, while the ``Apprentice'' agent asks questions and interacts with the ``Wizard''.
+Conversations cover a diverse range of topics, comprising 1365 topics.
+The test set is further split into seen and unseen topics based on whether they appear during training and validation. \item \textbf{CMU\_DoG}: CMU\_DoG contains conversations grounded in a part of Wikipedia descriptions or a movie review provided to the crowd-workers.
+Unlike Wizard of Wikipedia, both agents in CMU\_DoG can access the knowledge and engage in deeper conversations. \end{itemize}

-\paragraph{Baselines.} We compare our approach with the following baselines: \textbf{BART} \cite{lewis2019bart} is a pre-trained model which takes the concatenation of dialogue context and all knowledge documents as the input of BART for response generation. \textbf{CoDR} \cite{prabhumoye2021focused} is a bart-based model which takes contextualized documents and dialogue context as the input of decoder. \textbf{DoHA} \cite{prabhumoye2021focused} is a bart-based model which consists of an additional multi-head cross-attention for knowledge documents. \textbf{KAT} \cite{liu2021three} is a Knowledge-Aware Transformer (KAT) which consists of a dialogue context encoder, a knowledge encoder and a knowledge-aware decoder.

-\paragraph{Implementations.} The base version of BART with 139M parameters is used as the backbone in our work.
-We train all the models for 25 epochs.
-For a fair comparison, we re-train the baseline models with the official code in the same other settings.
-More implementation details are reported in the supplementary material.
+As shown in Table~\ref{tab:stats}, the knowledge documents in CMU\_DoG are shorter and simpler than those in Wizard of Wikipedia, but the conversations are much more profound.
+This difference in dataset characteristics results in different performance results for models on the two datasets.
+Although FaithDial\citep{dziri2022faithdial} is more faithful than other datasets, we did not adopt it to evaluate our model.
+The reason is that the knowledge of FaithDial is sentence, while our model solves the problem in longer and more complex knowledge documents.
+On the other hand, the sentence unit knowledge reduces the burden on the generator, but it is difficult for the retriever and inflexible for complex scenarios.